SIMON BURNS-COX ~ SCULPTOR AND LETTER CARVER

 Current Available Courses

-These courses are designed for those who would like to discover the Art of Stone Letter Carving.
-This is an ancient form of art which is still popular today.
-Simon Burns-Cox is a professional Sculptor and Letter Carver working at The Edinburgh Sculpture Workshop.
+These courses are designed for those who would like to discover The Art of Stone Carving, Letter Carving and Relief.
+This is an ancient form of Art which is still popular today.
+Simon Burns-Cox is a professional Sculptor and Letter Carver based at The Edinburgh Sculpture Workshop.
 He offers courses in Sculpture, Stone Carving, Letter Carving, and Relief Carving to participants of all levels.
 The courses are suitable for ages 12+ under full supervision.
 The groups are small with a maximum of two participants or private group and individual tuition is available throughout the year.
-The classes are held in the modern purpose built Studios of The Edinburgh Sculpture Workshop which is an International Centre for Sculptors.
+The classes are held in the modern purpose built studios of The Edinburgh Sculpture Workshop which is an International Centre for Sculptors.
 Gift vouchers are available and valid for 12 months.

-Simon Burns-Cox is based at The Edinburgh Sculpture Workshop
+Simon Burns-Cox is based at The Edinburgh Sculpture Workshop, Edinburgh, Scotland.

 EXHIBITIONS & GALLERIES

 Simon Burns-Cox exhibits throughout the UK and overseas.